 - Adequate rest is essential.
 If I can swing the occasional, brief nap, that helps me stay on top of my game.
-I have a longer sleep cycle than most, but I did not pay attention to it until the past five years or so.
+I have a longer sleep cycle than most, but I did not pay attention to it until the past seven years or so.
 Now that I know what being rested really feels like, I will never forget.
 And, I do not stay up late (not very often, in any case).

 Yikes!
 Check out this infographic from Mind Body Green, “This is Your Body Without Sleep” (2014).

-When computers first came into widespread use (1980s and 1990s), one entered a lot of data into them to set up a “mail merge,” as it was called, you had to leave your computer alone – often overnight – and return to it in the morning before the task of sorting was completed.
+When computers first came into widespread use (1980s and 1990s), one entered a lot of data into them to set up a “mail merge,” as it was called, you had to leave your computer alone – often overnight – and return to it in the morning before the task of sorting was complete.